Overview boxes summarise the data set. The definitions of each metric are:

 - Total Search Results: Total number of search results returned for your search, of which in the Live Listings Report we only analyze the top 500.

 - Price Range: The range of prices being offered within 500 listings.

 - Postage Range: The range of Postage/Shipping costs being offered within 500 listings.

 - Quantity: Inventory stock levels available within the 500 listings.

 - Sellers: Number of sellers that the 500 listings belong to.

 - Brands: Number of brands being offered within the 500 listings.

-- Sold: Items sold within the lifetime of the multi-quantity listings within the 500 listings.
+- Sold: The number of items sold over the full lifetime of the multi-quantity listings to present, for the 500 listings.